Hyundai-led group agrees to $10 billion land deal, stokes union rage

-SEOUL Hyundai Motor Co (005380.KS) and its two affiliates approved Asia's biggest property deal since the financial crisis on Friday when their board members agreed to pay 10.55 trillion won ($10.12 billion) for a trophy plot of land to house a new headquarters in downtown Seoul.
+SEOUL Hyundai Motor Co (005380.KS) and its two affiliates approved Asia's biggest property deal since the financial crisis on Friday when their board members agreed to pay 10.55 trillion won (7.91 billion pounds) for a trophy plot of land to house a new headquarters in downtown Seoul.

 The Hyundai-led group - which includes Kia Motors Corp (000270.KS) and Hyundai Mobis Co (012330.KS) - agreed to the price, more than triple the appraised amount, prompting a sharp sell-off in the companies' shares.